stellagarden/HD-EMG-signal-calibration/README.md

 - - -

 ## Classifying method
   There are two methods to handle data in order to input to classifier.
-Before handling, the data is organized just like the picture below.
+Before handling, the data is organized like the picture below.
 They'll be converted to 2-dimensional matrix.
 ![Before](/pictures/illust-data_structure.png)

 ### Method 1
 This method follows the reference 1.
-> We'll group the segments first.
-There are various number of segments in each try.
+> There will be various number of segments in each try, since active time will be different for every try.

 Calculate RMS values in each try for each channel.
 > Ex) We have "2 segments" consist of "m, n active windows", and "N=3".